DSPsleeporg/smiles-transformer/README.md

 # SMILES Transformer

 SMILES Transformer extracts molecular fingerprints from string representations of chemical molecules.
-The transformer learn latent representation that is useful for various downstream tasks through autoencoding task.
+The transformer learns latent representation that is useful for various downstream tasks through autoencoding task.

 ## Requirement
 This project requires the following libraries.